The Office of the Registrar uses many special terms to refer to specific Simmons University concepts that may need further definition.

 Registration Priority: Each student will automatically receive a date and time after which they can register for classes.
-Students can find their individual time on AARC.
+Students can find their individual time on Workday.
 Registration Priorities are assigned based on completed credits and then randomly assigned in each grouping.

 Registration Guidelines: Registration Guidelines are the set of deadline for students to change their registration.
 This includes adding, dropping, auditing, and taking a class pass/fail.

-Student Status: Full, Part, Half Time:
+Student Status: Full, Half, Less Than Half

 Based on the credits the student is registered for currently.